 DCA Market Outlook

-- WE do not believe the FED will get above a 3% Fed funds rate.
+• The FED will not get above a 5% Fed funds rate.

-- The equity markets will likely bottom out in the late 3rd, early 4th quarter.
+• The equity markets bottomed out in the early part of Q4 2022.

 *One of DCA’s guiding principles is that we will communicate with our investors and prospective investors as candidly as possible because we believe investors and prospective investors benefit from understanding our investment philosophy and approach.
 Our views and opinions regarding the prospects of investments and/or the economy are forward looking statements as defined under the U.S. federal securities laws, which may or may not be accurate and may be materially different over future periods.
 Generally, the words “believe,” “expect,” “intend,” “estimate,” “anticipate,” “project,” “will,” “may,” “should,” “plan,” or the negative of such terms and similar expressions identify forward looking statements.
 Forward looking statements are subject to certain risks and uncertainties that could cause actual results to materially differ from an investor’s historical experience and current expectations or projections indicated in any forward looking statements.
 These risks include, but are not limited to, equity securities risk, corporate bonds risk, credit risk, interest rate risk, leverage and borrowing risk, additional risks of certain investments, management risk, and other risks.
 We disclaim any obligation to update or alter any forward looking statements, whether as a result of new information, future events, or otherwise.
 You should not place undue reliance on forward looking statements, which speak only as of the date they are made.